-Despite generalizing the previous efficiency-fluctuation trade-off to a significantly broader class of processes, our definitions of generalized assembly motifs still include several idealized assumptions which biological systems may deviate from.
+Our definitions of generalized assembly motifs include several \comm{other} idealized assumptions which biological systems may deviate from.
 In particular, our analysis strictly only applies to control schemes that directly regulate the synthesis rates of complex-forming subunits.
 This is realistic to describe assembly processes between RNA species such as microRNA-RNA complexes~\cite{Bartel2004,Posadas2014}.
-However, protein synthesis is often regulated at the level of transcription, where our models correspond to infinitely fast mRNA-dynamics such that control signals are not delayed or washed out stochastic fluctuations in mRNA-levels.
+However, protein synthesis is often regulated at the level of transcription, where our models correspond to infinitely fast mRNA-dynamics such that control signals are not delayed or washed out by stochastic fluctuations in mRNA-levels.

 In the case of complexes with multiple subunit copies, we assume association and dissociation are well-described in an ``infinite cooperativity'' limit such that all copies of each subunit are sequestered to or released from the complex simultaneously.
+However, \comm{self-assembly of many components is more realistically modeled by considering sequential association and dissociation events~\cite{Gartner2020, Gartner2022, Jhaveri2024}}.

+\comm{Furthermore, our analysis is restricted to systems with only two distinct subunit types, excluding a wide range of important macromolecular complexes such as the cellular translation machinery.} Our analysis also assumes strictly uncontrolled, first-order degradation rates. \comm{Considering the more general case of controlled degradation rates for complex-forming subunits will be important for understanding fluctuations and control in a range of biological systems, including toxin-antitoxin systems where catalytic degradation of subunits is actively regulated~\cite{Page2016} or sigma-antisigma modules in which antisigma factors undergo sequestration reactions with both sigma factors and anti-antisigma factors~\cite{Hughes1998}.}

-However, biological complexes often assemble and dissociate through a sequence of reactions.
-Additionally, our analysis assumes strictly uncontrolled, first-order degradation rates.
-Future work is thus necessary to analyze the effect of transcriptional regulation with finite mRNA timescales, sequential association/dissociation processes for complexes with multiple subunits, and non-linear subunit degradation rates and degradation rate control.
+Future work \comm{should thus} analyze the effect of \comm{i)} transcriptional regulation with finite mRNA timescales on protein subunit dynamics, \comm{ii)} sequential association/dissociation processes for complexes with \comm{more than two} subunit types, and \comm{iii)} non-linear subunit degradation rates and degradation rate control.
 Furthermore, future work should incorporate cell cycle dynamics and spatial heterogeneity to better understand how well our suggested general trade-off constrains fluctuations in actual biological systems.